uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     }
     // ISO 8601 TIMESTAMP
     "published":"2015-03-09T13:07:04+00:00",
-    // visibility ["PUBLIC","FRIENDS"]
+    // visibility ["PUBLIC","FRIENDS","UNLISTED"]
-    "visibility":"PUBLIC",
+    "visibility":"PUBLIC"
     // for visibility PUBLIC means it is open to the wild web
-    // FRIENDS means if we're direct friends I can see the post
+    // FRIENDS means if we're friends I can see the post
-    // FRIENDS should've already been sent the post so they don't need this "unlisted":false
+    // FRIENDS should've already been sent the post so they don't need this }
-    // unlisted means it is public if you know the post name -- use this for images, it's so images don't show up in timelines
-}
 ```